Buildbot no longer supports Python 2.7 on the Buildbot master.

-The password will be encrypted before storing in the database along with other user attributes.
+The password will be encrypted before it gets stored in the database along with other user attributes.

 The build provides a list of users who are interested in the build – the interested users.
 Usually this is equal to the blamelist, but may also be expanded, e.g., to include the current build sherrif or a module’s maintainer.

-If desired, the buildbot can notify the interested users until the problem is resolved.
+If desired, buildbot can notify the interested users until the problem is resolved.

-MailNotifier is a status target which can send email about the results of each build.
+MailNotifier is a status target which can send emails about the results of each build.

-It accepts a static list of email addresses to which each message should be delivered, but it can also be configured to send mail to the
+It accepts a static list of email addresses to which each message should be delivered, but it can also be configured to send emails to a

 Build's Interested Users.

 To do this, it needs a way to convert User names into email addresses.

 For many VCSs, the User name is actually an account name on the system which hosts the repository.

 As such, turning the name into an email address is simply a matter of appending